Mr. Mixx: 2000-present: Solo albums and current projects

 In 2010, Hobbs briefly reunited with former bandmates Wong Won, Ross, and Campbell as 2 Live Crew, and were honored at the 2010 VH1 Hip-Hop Honors: The Dirty South Edition awards show where they also performed.

 In 2016, Hobbs reunited with Ross to reform 2 Live Crew shortly before Wong Won's death in 2017.
 The duo subsequently released two singles How Bout Dem Cowboys (2016) and One Horse Sleigh (2016), and continue to tour nationally as 2 Live Crew.

-Hobbs also currently tours nationally with Afroman as his tour DJ, and continues to work with and produce other hip hop artists.